Stefan-GH/BTQ7Win10Cert/MSC_BTQ7-windows-csharp.md

 -   [Prepare your development environment][setup-devbox-windows]
 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
--   MSC Q7-BT device.
+-   MSC Q7-BT device and baseboard.

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   Please follow the instructions from [MSC Q7-BT Getting Started](<http://www.msc-technologies.eu/fileadmin/documentpool/Support-Center/Qseven/Q7-BT/02-Manual/Getting_Started_Qseven_Starterkit_BT_EP6-004.pdf>)
+-   We recommend the [MSC Q7-SK-BT-EP6 starter kit][lnk-msc-q7-sk-bt-ep6]
+- 	For detailed information see [MSC Q7-BT][lnk-support-msc-q7-bt]
 -   Install Windows 10 and Visual Studio 2015 (any version, including Community edition) on the MSC Q7-BT device.

 <a name="Build"></a>